 The opening scene of the film is the perfect example of how this film shows us the tricks of the trade, and how it makes us realise that all is not as we are always led to believe on screen.
-The film begins with a romantic scene which begins with a woman sitting in a blossom tree kissing a cowboy, who is sitting below her on horseback.
-What begins as a beautiful romantic scene quickly descends into chaos when a bird in the scene bites the woman.
+The film begins with a seemingly very romantic scene.
+A woman is sitting in a blossom tree kissing a cowboy, who is sitting below her on horseback.
+What begins as a beautiful romantic scene, quickly descends into complete chaos when a bird in the tree bites the woman on the face.

-The woman screams, the camera pulls back, and we see that the woman is actually an actress, the tree is part of a film set, and the scene we’ve just witnessed was being shot as part of a film.
+The woman screams, the camera pulls back, and we see that the woman is actually an actress, the tree is part of a film set, and the scene we’ve just witnessed was being shot as part of a film called Prairie Love.